john1234brown/pheonix-box/pheonix/BENCHMARK.md

 These statistics demonstrate the project's capability to perform efficiently with minimal computational overhead.

-*Generated and Tested proven by GitHub Copilot.*
-*This may not be a official Benchmark test but is a simulated one based off current codebase*
+*This may not be an official benchmark test but is a simulated one based on the current codebase.*

 ## Computational Statistics Stress Test